 1. Many climate scientists cite a theoretical "long tail" atmospheric lifetime, often claimed to be hundreds or even thousands of years, based on various inconsistent and unverifiable computer models.
 It is of little practical consequence, except as a talking point for activism.
-[Archer 2009]
+[Archer 2008]

 2. The measurement-derived adjustment time, of about 50 years.
 This is the lifetime which determines the duration of effect for contemporary CO2 emissions.
-[Spencer 2023, Engelbeen 2022, Dietze 2001, IPCC SAR WG1 TS B.1 p.16, Moore & Braswell 1994]
+[Spencer 2023, Engelbeen 2022]